I received a question from a viewer the other day, about the sales calls qualification process once a client has already agreed to a meeting.

 And yet all of this can boil down to the following:

-I had this client once that had kind of like a multi-leveled marketing scheme, which I don’t believe in at all, but they wanted to become our client.
+One time I had this client with this kind of multi-leveled marketing scheme, which I distrust, but they wanted to become our client.

 Have any questions?
 Need help with your own agency?
 Feel free to contact us